Tournament Director Bill Ladlee

 Announces Tournament Schedule

-Local anglers agree, Lake Erie is capable of producing trophy channel cats and is a legitimate trophy channel cat destination.
+Local anglers agree, Lake Erie is capable of producing trophy channel cats and is a legitimate trophy channel cat destination for this bank-only tournament.

 The Lake Erie Catfish Challenge Tournament Series originated in the fall of 2020.
 Lake Erie has a growing reputation as a great destination for trophy channel cats and it has adequate facilities to host quality tournaments.